About the Authors

 J. Taylor Chenery

-Taylor focuses his practice on government compliance and investigations and related False Claims Act litigation.
+Taylor serves as an editor of the Inside the FCA blog and centers his practice on government compliance and investigations and related litigation, focusing on issues of healthcare fraud and abuse.
+He has significant experience representing a wide variety of healthcare clients defending False Claims Act lawsuits and responding to related government investigations.
 Taylor previously was a judicial clerk for the Honorable Samuel H. Mays, Jr. of the U.S. District Court for the Western District of Tennessee.

 Matthew M. Curley

 Matt serves as an editor of the Inside the FCA blog and represents clients in connection with internal and governmental investigations and related civil and criminal proceedings, particularly within the healthcare industry.
 Matt’s perspective is informed by his prior experience as an Assistant U.S. Attorney with the U.S. Attorney’s Office for the Middle District of Tennessee, where he served as Civil Chief and coordinated the Office’s civil enforcement efforts in representing the United States and its agencies in healthcare fraud and abuse actions arising under the False Claims Act.